Login / Register

 Ensenada Fish Tacos

 Not only does L.A. have an abundance of Baja-style fish tacos, we also have the best in Ricky’s Fish Tacos, prepared with Baja ingredients by Ensenada native, Ricky Piña.
 In addition to his superb beer-battered fish tacos he does crunchy shrimp tacos, too, just like every stand in Ensenada.
+Another required stop is newcomer, Mi Ensenada, the new fish taco king of Whittier Bl.

 Hailing from the states of Nayarit and Sinaloa, these tacos are filled with stewed and smoked marlin, then toasted.
 The best are at Nayarit seafood specialist, Coni’Seafood.